 A common question that comes from my clients is: what should I do with my hands?
-During speeches, the issue of hand positioning and gestures can be a problem.
-In this article you will find tips on what to do with your hands.
+During speeches, issues with hand positioning and gestures can be problematic.
+In this article, you will find tips on what to do with your hands.

 Is it better to keep your hands stiff in one place or to make gestures?